Kaze to Ki no Uta: Synopsis

 Serge Battour, the teenaged son of a French viscount and a Roma woman, is sent to Lacombrade at the request of his late father.
-He is roomed with Gilbert Cocteau, a misanthropic student who is ostracized by the school's pupils and professors for his truancy and sexual relations with older male students.
+He is roomed with Gilbert Cocteau, a misanthropic student who is ostracized by the school's pupils and professors for his truancy, and for having sexual relations with students and faculty.
 Serge's efforts to befriend his roommate and Gilbert's simultaneous efforts both to drive away and to seduce Serge form a complicated and disruptive relationship between the pair.

 Gilbert's apparent cruelty and promiscuity are the result of a lifetime of neglect and abuse, as perpetrated chiefly by his ostensible uncle Auguste Beau.
 Auguste is a respected figure in French high society who has physically, emotionally, and sexually abused Gilbert since he was a child.
 His manipulation of Gilbert is so significant that Gilbert believes that the two are in love, and he remains beguiled by Auguste even after he later learns that he is not his uncle, but his biological father.

-Despite threats of ostracism and violence, Serge perseveres in his attempts to bond with Gilbert, and the two eventually become friends and lovers.
-Faced with rejection by the faculty and students of Lacombrade, Gilbert and Serge flee to Paris and live for a short while as paupers.
-Gilbert is unable to escape the trauma of his past, and descends into a life of drug use and prostitution.
-While hallucinating under the influence of opium, he runs in front of a moving carriage and dies under its wheels, convinced that he has seen Auguste.
-Some of the pair's friends, who have recently rediscovered the couple, find and console the traumatized Serge.
+Despite threats of ostracism and violence, Serge perseveres in his attempts to bond with Gilbert, becoming friends and eventually lovers.
+Faced with rejection by Lacombrade's faculty and students, Gilbert and Serge flee to Paris.
+Serge finds work to support the pair, causing him to unintentionally alienate Gilbert, who is now desperate for his affection.
+Gilbert is later attacked and forcibly drugged by a group of men, and descends into a life of drug use and forced prostitution.
+While hallucinating under the influence of opium, Gilbert runs in front of a moving carriage and is fatally crushed under its wheels, convinced that he has seen Auguste.
+Some of the pair's friends, who have recently rediscovered the couple, console the traumatized Serge and return him to his parents' home.